StardustDL/aexpy/docs/builtins/notes/home.md

 - Approach Design & Paper are in AexPy's conference paper.
 - Main Repository & Implemetation are in [AexPy's repository](https://github.com/StardustDL/aexpy).
 - Documents & Data are in [AexPy's website](https://aexpy.netlify.app/).

+> AexPy also provides a framework to process Python packages, extract APIs, and detect changes, which is designed for easily reusing and customizing.
+See the source code and the following "Advanced Tools" section for details.

 ## Install